arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 ### Capturing Data for the Model

-There are multifarious methods for capturing sound for the model with Edge Impulse®.
+There are multifarious methods for capturing sound for the model with the Machine Learning Tools integration.
 Navigate to the "Data acquisition" page and pick the preferred method for capturing audio.

 ![Data acquisition page](assets/data-acquisition-page.svg)

 This tutorial will go through how to capture audio from the phone directly to the Machine Learning model.
-It is possible to capture audio from the Nicla Voice and upload it to the Edge Impulse® model by using the NDP library's "Record and Stream" example.
+It is possible to capture audio from the Nicla Voice and upload it to the Machine Learning model by using the NDP library's "Record and Stream" example.

 On the data acquisition page, press the "Let's collect some data" button.
 Now select the "Show QR code" option in the "Use your mobile phone" section.